 That dire day is not yet here, however.
 A skilled human handles crates about half again as fast as Atlas, and perhaps with fewer fumbles.

-But I think the writing is on the wall.
-The writing is upon the wall, and woe betide those whose dreams of a lifetime’s service in warehouses shall be shattered.
+But I think the writing is on the wall, and woe betide those who dream of a lifetime’s service in warehouses.
+For their dreams shall be shattered.
+Maybe.

 A bit more seriously, some folks may have little choice other than earning money by moving stuff from one spot to another.
 That sort of work is also, I think, valuable as ‘entry level’ employment.
 There have been times when I’d have welcomed such opportunities.

 Besides, we’re not all alike.
 And aren’t supposed to be.
 I can do ‘assembly line’ work, but not at all well.
 And it starts driving me nuts after about five repetitions.
 Nuttier, actually.